goFrendiAsgard/jurnal-chiml/draft.md

 As software become more and more complex, building and maintaining softwares is also become harder.
 Various approaches have been attempted in order to make the processes easier.

 Several frameworks like [Rails](https://rubyonrails.org/), [Django](https://www.djangoproject.com/), [Laravel](https://laravel.com/), etc are focusing on how to make codes clean, separated, and reusable.
-In turn, this make software development and maintainance easier.
+In turn, this make software development and maintenance easier.
 These frameworks quickly gained popularity among software developers.

 However, despite on the clear advantage of those frameworks, they also have several disadvantages.
-Since the frameworks were built on top of specific programming language, integration to different programming languages is quite challanging.
+Since the frameworks were built on top of specific programming language, integration to different programming languages is quite challenging.
 For example, in order to build software by using Rails, developers should code in Ruby.
 The same is also true for Django, which is built on top of Python, and Laravel which is built on top of PHP.
 This situation is known as [vendor-lock-in](https://www.makeuseof.com/tag/software-vendor-lock-avoid/).
 And in some cases it can affect maintainability as well as further development in a bad way.

 Thus, a more technology agnostic approach is needed in order to overcome vendor-lock-in problem.
 Recently, SOA and micro-services are gaining popularity.
 Those approaches let developers to focus on small components known as services rather than complex monolithic software.
 A service usually represent single resource or business process.
 The services can be independent to each other or aware to each others.
-Despite of the advantages and popularity, SOA and micoservices are prone to concurrency problem [ref](https://www.infoq.com/news/2015/12/soa-v-microservices).
+Despite of the advantages and popularity, SOA and micro-services are prone to concurrency problem [ref](https://www.infoq.com/news/2015/12/soa-v-microservices).

 One important aspect in SOA/micro-services is how a developer can compose independent services to work together.
 There are two common approach to compose services.
 The process to compose several services that are independent to each others is named orchestration, while the process to compose several services that aware to each others is named choreography.
 Orchestration require one central controller in order to manage the services [ref](https://simplicable.com/new/orchestration-vs-choreography).

 Orchestration has a very long history.
 The earliest implementation of orchestration was Unix Pipe mechanism.
 This mechanism is still relevant and used by Unix/Linux users.

-Unix Pipe mechanism is not the only implementation of softwre orchestration.
+Unix Pipe mechanism is not the only implementation of software orchestration.
 Remote Procedure Call (RPC) is also used for bigger projects.
 Beside Unix Pipe and RPC Several other implementations were introduced by independent companies and consortiums.
 OMG introduced CORBA on 1991, while OASIS intoduced BPEL on 2001.
 Some developers also implement their own HTTP/REST API implementation.
 On 2016, Feilhauer and Sobotka creating a framework named DEF which is focusing on parallel execution.
 On 2017, we also conduct a research to develop another language agnostic framework named Chimera-Framework.
 Recently Google also introduce [GRPC](https://grpc.io/), a more modern and sophisticated version of RPC.

 Compared to the monolithic frameworks like Rails and Django, these orchestration mechanism are more scalable and technology agnostic.
 This mean that the developers can choose the best technology stack to build their components/services.